Tutorial

 FormFeedback

 instantly validates fields.
 You have the flexibility to customize your input validation.
-In the example function below, we add a function with Regex to validate the email on the onChange
+Add a function with Regex to validate the email on the onChange

 event, and set has-success